AusClimateService/npcp/reports/phase1/phase1_report.md

 ## 1. Introduction

-The [Climate Projections Roadmap for Australia](https://www.dcceew.gov.au/climate-change/publications/climate-projections-roadmap-for-australia) has been developed by the Department of Climate Change, Energy, the Environment and Water (DCCEEW) through a collaborative effort of the Australian climate projections community.
+The [Climate Projections Roadmap for Australia](https://www.dcceew.gov.au/climate-change/publications/climate-projections-roadmap-for-australia) has been developed by the Department of Climate Change, Energy, the Environment and Water through a collaborative effort of the Australian climate projections community.
 The roadmap is shared vision statement of this new partnership, called the National Partnership for Climate Projections (NPCP),